incubyte/incubyte.github.io/content/blog/ruby-on-rails-dup-vs-deep-dup.md

 type = ""
 +++

-We often use .dup in Ruby on Rails when we want to modify a copy of object without modifying the original object
+We often use `.dup` in Ruby on Rails when we want to modify a copy of an object without modifying the original object

 Usually everything works as expected

-But sometimes using .dup can land you in a trouble if your object contains nested values
+But sometimes using `.dup` can land you in trouble, if your object contains nested values

 Lets look at the below code to understand it better